ShredGman/Eclipse-Tool/README.md

 ## License 📃

-Distributed under the MIT License.
+Distributed under the GPL-3.0 License.
 See [LICENSE](https://github.com/ShredGman/Eclipse-Tool/blob/main/LICENSE) for more information

 # Donation 🤑
 ```